bevyengine/rfcs/networked_replication.md

 - Relays are for managing deterministic and client-authoritative games.
 They can do "clock" synchronization, input validation, interest management, etc. Just no simulation.

 ## Drawbacks
-- Possibly cursed macro magic.
+- Lots of potentially cursed macro magic.
-- Writes to `World` directly.
+- Direct writes to `World`.
 - Seemingly limited to components that implement `Clone` and `Serialize`.

 ## Rationale and alternatives